N. G. Chandavarkar: Career

 and one year later he was promoted to the high bench at the Bombay High Court.
 He took a break from politics for the next twelve years and devoted his time to the judicial system and various social groups till 1913.
 The main social group he worked with was the Prarthana Samaj ("Prayer Society").
 He took the leadership reins from Mahadev Govind Ranade after the death of the latter in 1901.
 The organization was inspired by the Brahmo Samaj and was involved in the modernization of Hindu society.

 Chandavarkar was knighted in the 1910 New Year Honours List.

 Return to politics

 He returned to the realm of Indian politics in 1914.
 A schism in the Congress in 1918 came to separate the organization into two camps.
 Chandavarkar became the head of the All-India Moderates Conference in 1918 along with Surendranath Banerjea and Dinshaw Wacha.
 In 1920 "he presided over the public meeting held in Bombay to protest against the report of the Hunter Committee on the Jallianwala Bagh atrocities which was appointed by the Government of India."
 Mahatma Gandhi was inspired by this to move a resolution on the topic.
-Later, on Chandavarkar's advice, Gandhi called off his Civil Disobedience campaign in 1921.